rjclancy/spring-professional-5-study-quide/index.md

 By default, Boot creates a jar file – but if we change the packaging property in pom.xml to war, Maven will instead naturally build a war.

 ### What is the difference between an embedded container and a WAR?
+Most server-side Java applications (e.g. web or service-oriented) are intended to run within a container.
+The traditional way to package these apps for distribution is to bundle them as a WAR file. ...
+Rather than being deployed to a container, an embedded container is deployed within the application itself!

 ### What embedded containers does Spring Boot support?
+Tomcat (default), Jetty and Undertow

 ## Spring Boot Auto Configuration
 ### How does Spring Boot know what to configure?
+Simply put, the Spring Boot autoconfiguration represents a way to automatically configure a Spring application based on the dependencies that are present on the classpath.
+This can make development faster and easier by eliminating the need for defining certain beans that are included in the auto-configuration classes.

 ### What does @EnableAutoConfiguration do?
 Enable auto-configuration of the Spring Application Context, attempting to guess and configure beans that you are likely to need.
 Auto-configuration classes are usually applied based on your classpath and what beans you have defined.
 For example, if you have tomcat-embedded.jar on your classpath you are likely to want a TomcatServletWebServerFactory (unless you have defined your own ServletWebServerFactory bean).
 When using SpringBootApplication, the auto-configuration of the context is automatically enabled and adding this annotation has therefore no additional effect.